Jonathan2251/lbd/source/ctrlflow.rst

 	movn	$2, $3, $4
 	...

-The clang uses **select** IR in small basic block to reduce the branch cost in pipeline machine since the branch will make the pipeline "stall".
+Clang uses the **select** IR in small basic blocks to reduce branch costs in pipeline machines, as branches can cause pipeline stalls.
+However, this optimization requires support for conditional instructions [#Quantitative]_.

-But it needs the conditional instruction support [#Quantitative]_.
-If your backend has no conditional instruction and needs clang compiler with optimization option **O1** above level, you can change clang to force it generating traditional branch basic block instead of generating IR **select**.
+If your backend lacks conditional instruction support but still needs to compile with Clang optimization level **-O1** or higher, you can modify Clang to force it to generate traditional branching blocks instead of the **select** IR.

-RISC CPU came from the advantage of pipeline and add more and more instruction when time passed.
-Compare Mips and ARM, the Mips has only **movz** and **movn** two instructions while ARM has many.
-We create Cpu0 instructions as a simple instructions RISC pipeline machine for compiler toolchain tutorial.
-However the **cmp** instruction is hired because many programmer is used to it in past and now (ARM use it).
+RISC CPUs were originally designed to take advantage of pipelining, and over time, they have incorporated more instructions.
+For example, MIPS provides only **movz** and **movn**, while ARM supports a wider range of conditional instructions.

-This instruction matches the thinking in assembly programming, but the **slt** instruction is more efficient in RISC pipleline.
+We created the Cpu0 instruction set as a simple RISC pipeline machine for educational use in compiler toolchain tutorials.
+Although Cpu0 includes a **cmp** instruction, which many programmers are familiar with (as used in ARM), the **slt** instruction is more efficient in a RISC pipeline.

-If you designed a backend aimed for C/C++ highlevel language, you may consider **slt** instead of **cmp** since assembly code are rare used in programming and beside, the assembly programmer can accept **slt** not difficultly since usually they are professional.
+If you are designing a backend for high-level languages like C/C++, it may be better to use **slt** instead of **cmp**, since assembly is rarely used directly, and professional assembly programmers can easily adapt to **slt**.

-File ch8_2_select2.cpp will generate IR **select** if compile with ``clang -O1``.
+File `ch8_2_select2.cpp` will generate the **select** IR if compiled with ``clang -O1``.

 .. rubric:: lbdex/input/ch8_2_select2.cpp
 .. literalinclude:: ../lbdex/input/ch8_2_select2.cpp